VinF/deer/docs/index.rst

    :alt: alternate text
    :align: right

-:Figure: General schema of the different elements implement in DeeR.
+:Figure: General schema of the different elements available in DeeR.

 It is a work in progress and input is welcome.
 Please submit any contribution via pull request.